 Bhupinder Hundal was named news manager of OMNI B.C.
 He had been with the station since 2004, as assignment editor, producer and reporter.
 Doug Cheng took over as assignment editor.
 Cheng had been with the station since 2008.
 Dianne Collins left as head of OMNI TV Vancouver, for CBC Yellowknife as managing editor, as of March 1.

 Doug Cheng became the new news director at News1130 (CKWX) as of February 6.
 He had been assignment editor at OMNI TV Vancouver.

 Renato Zane, vice president and general manager at Citytv/OMNI Vancouver, returned to Toronto for national OMNI Television news and diversity productions.
 It was in July 2009 that Zane moved from VP news at OMNI Toronto to become VP & general manager at Citytv Vancouver / OMNI B.C.
 Tamara Poirier, director of operations, was no longer with Citytv/OMNI Vancouver.
 The Calgary operations of the master control hub for Citytv and OMNI Television in the west would move to Toronto.
 Those operations had reported to Calgary GM Paula Davies but would now be handled by Virginia Gibberd, VP of Operations in Toronto.
 Gibberd, responsible for network operations and engineering, also had operational responsibilities for Citytv, OMNI Television, Specialty Television and Sportsnet.

-Written by Gord Lansdell, Bill Dulmage - Updated April, 2013
+Gord Lansdell, Bill Dulmage - Updated July 2013